 Safety is one of the foundations of Maslow’s Hierarchy of Needs.
 Creating a safe space and applying a safe touch fulfills this need and allows us to work more effectively.

 Is manual therapy the same thing as massage therapy?

 Manual Therapy focuses on specific areas and localized application.
-It treats areas that you are acutely aware of, familiar with, and that directly correlate with your discomfort.
+It treats areas that you are acutely aware of, familiar with, and that directly correlate with your discomfort and movement restrictions.